SiliconLabs/wiseconnect/examples/snippets/wlan/tcp_tx_on_periodic_wakeup/readme.md

 ## Purpose/Scope
 This application demonstrates the process for configuring SiWx91x in connected sleep mode while having a TCP client socket in open state.

-The application creates TCP client socket and then connects to a remote server to send 64MB data to TCP Server.
-After completing data transfer, NWP enters connected sleep and M4 goes to sleep with configurable alarm time.
+The application creates a TCP client socket and then connects to a remote server to send 64MB data to the TCP Server.
+After completing the data transfer, NWP enters connected sleep and M4 goes to sleep with a configurable alarm time.
 After the alarm times out, M4 wakes up NWP by sending a packet and the data transmission repeats.

 ## Soc Mode: